dannisonarias/Reddit-suicide-prevention-bot-capstone-in-Ruby/README.md

-   1.Quickly search reddit for a large list of keywords not normally possible through the website 2.There's a list of words we'll search for that have been associated with people who have suicidal thoughts With this program we can quickly find posts in reddit from the last hour of distressed people The intention is to help those suffering from depression.
+   1.Quickly search reddit for a large list of keywords not normally possible through the website 2.There's a list of words we'll search for that have been associated with people who have suicidal thoughts With this program we can quickly find posts in reddit from the last hour of distressed people my intention for building this program is to help those suffering from depression.
    In future updates i want to add the functionality of being able to reply to those posts directly with custom or pre-written up-lifting comments.

 # GUIDE FOR Suicide prevention: supporting someone online